srobb1/RelocaTE/README.md

 <hr>
 ** Updates **
 <hr>
+- 1-0-5:
+  1. fixed bug: incorrect coordinate positions when using TSD=UNK0
+  2. added -rr relaxed reference align:allow variable sized fulllen matches of TEs (but must be less than 15kb).
+  3. allow more relaxed alignment of flankers to reference.
+Reads that do not map uniquely are now used.
+Finds more inserts but many may be false positives [option -ra 1]
+    -  when -ra 1: "bowtie --sam --sam-nohead --sam-nosq -a -m 1 -v 3" is change to "bowtie --sam --sam-nohead --best -a -v 1"
 - 1-0-4:
   1. fixed bug: missing existingTE.blatout file.
   2. fixed bug: convert fq to fa even when only one file needs to be converted